“Who among us has not suffered from the ache of desperately wanting

 what we can never have?”
 Victor Byrd

 When I was 10 years old, I desperately wanted a pair of silk lounging pajamas.
 All my friends had them, I urgently told my mother.
-I had images of myself lying in perfection and elegance at home, freed from the cares of my young world.
-I would then be part of the “in” crowd at school.
-I could share stories of my own possessions and my own body and mind perfectly arranged to bring complete comfort and happiness.
+I had images of myself lying about in comfort and elegance at home, freed from the cares of my young world.
+I also could be part of the “in” crowd at school, admired and fully accepted and safe among my peers.
+I begged for those pajamas as my path to a more perfect life, one that would bring final and complete comfort and happiness.
 Bless her; in response to my pleas, my mother actually seriously considered stretching our meager family budget to buy me silk lounging pajamas.
 Such is the pressure of our own and others’ wanting.

-The Buddha called this wanting tanha, or hunger: “…a craving (that) is the ensnarer that has flowed along, spread out, and caught hold, with which this world is smothered & enveloped like a tangled skein, a knotted ball of string, like matted rushes and reeds.”
-We can all recognize in ourselves and our clients this sense of being caught in some form of tangled, knotted craving or wanting for something that may or may not be available and that, even if it does come to us, never quite brings the promised completion of happiness and peace.
+The Buddha called this wanting tanha, or hunger: “…a craving…with which this world is smothered & enveloped like a tangled skein, a knotted ball of string, like matted rushes and reeds.”
+I can recognize this in my young sense of being caught in the knots of my desperate wanting for pleasure, for recognition by my friends and for the perceived safety of that social inclusion.
+I can recognize it in my adult longings for those same things: tangled cravings for qualities that may or may not be available and that, even if they do come, never quite bring the promised completion of happiness and peace.